 EVERY visit should always be preregistered either by phone or via the Internet.
-For a problem that requires faster intervention than the first available time offered to you, please contact your family nurse or office by phone.
+For a problem that requires faster intervention than the first available time offered to you, please contact a reception desk by phone.

 For patients arriving unannounced the waiting time may be 3 hours and priority is for preregistered patients.

 If you can’t come to a visit at the agreed time, please cancel your time at the earliest opportunity by calling the reception office by phone at 605 0861.

 If you are late for your visit for more than 5 minutes please be aware that priority is given for patients who arrived on time.

 If you reach the office after closing time, you will not be accepted and you will need to reschedule a new visit at the reception desk.

 If you come to the visit with several family members, please book a separate time for each one.

 If you have several different health issues, please contact your family nurse in advance by telephone for advice – perhaps it will be wise to book a longer visit time.

 If health issues arise, please contact a reception desk.